Ilesh/InstagramStories/README.md

 ## Installing

-Download the demo app and find the necessary files for the demo project.
+Download the demo app and find the necessary files for the project.

 ## Authors